 Expand your impact with our affordable loans.

-We are a Community Development Financial Institution and a non-profit—not a bank.
-This means we can offer greater flexibility and lend to folks who may not otherwise qualify with a traditional lender.
+We are a Community Development Financial Institution and a nonprofit—not a bank.
+This means our loans can offer greater flexibility than those available with a traditional lender.

 Here are some things we consider:

 - Vision & passion of the business owner

 - Impact to the community

 - Basic business plan with projections and/or historical financial information

 - Capacity to repay the loan

 If you’re ready to start the loan process, please visit the link below.
 If you have questions or you are a current/former client wanting to apply for a new loan, please reach out to Yvonne Burchett, our Lending Associate, at firstname.lastname@example.org or (606) 594-6540.

 The Mountain Association supports small business owners, nonprofit leaders and local governments with loans, as well as a variety of other services, including business support and energy services.
 We serve the 54 Appalachian counties of Kentucky, and we have offices in Berea, Prestonsburg, and Hazard.